Create An Incentive Program That Works For You AND Your Kids you’ll want to stick to!

-With a 6 and 4 year old at home all Summer, I knew that it was time to implement an incentive plan that we could all participate in and have fun with!
+With at home all Summer, I knew that it was time to implement an incentive plan that we could all participate in and have fun with!

 Both Ella and Andrew have started to show some “undesirable” behavior lately – talking back, whining, leaving toys laying around, whining and more whining – so I knew that things had to change or I may lose my mind AND my temper.

 What’s great about their ages is that they love to help out around the house and they love to get lots of positive praises by words and more tangible rewards.
 When I started thinking about how to go about making charts and giving rewards, I found myself overwhelmed and confused.
 Thankfully, two ladies at my Mom’s Group gave a presentation on this very subject the last day of

 Thankfully, two ladies at my Mom’s Group gave a presentation on this very subject the last day of group before Summer break.
 They had a ton of great ideas!
 So, I took what they taught me, along with some awesome Pinterest inspiration and formed an incentive program that works for us all!

 First we started with a simple Chore Chart that I found at Sutton Grace.
 I love that this one is a little modern and is editable.
 You can’t save it to your computer, but you can personalize it each week.
 I came up with some easy chores such as: brush your teeth, make your bed and get dressed.
 Along with some harder chores that would require some help or a little more effort – wipe down sinks, empty bathroom trash, and vacuum floors.